RileyXX/TMDB-Trakt-Syncer/README.md

    - Fill in the rest of the fields as desired and submit the form.
 Your API keys will be generated instantly.
 5. Run the script by running `TMDBTraktSyncer` in the command line.
 6. Follow the prompts during the first run.
 You will need to enter your Trakt `client ID` and `client secret` from step 3, as well as your `tmdb_v4_token` from step 4.
 Please note that these details are saved insecurely as `credentials.txt` in the same folder as the script.
 7. Setup is complete.
 The script will continue running and syncing your ratings.
 You can monitor its progress in the command line.
+See below for [setting up automation](https://github.com/RileyXX/TMDB-Trakt-Syncer#for-setting-up-automation-see-the-following-wiki-pages).

 ## Installing the Script:
 ```